IBMTechSales/MoRE-AMA-Enablement/AMA-lab/README.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./images/media/image7.png)

-    d.
+    e.
 In the Firefox window, navigate to the WebSphere Integrated Solutions Console (WAS Admin Console) with URL illustrated in (A):

          https://localhost:9043/ibm/console